devopsjesus/dscpush/README.md

      - ContentHost
      - RoleList (List of partials that apply to the Config)
 3. Generate your Node Definition File
-   - Run $\DscPushSetup\Initialize-DscPush.ps1 -GenerateNewNodeDefinitionFile -NodeDefinitionFilePath $filePath
+   - Run Initialize-DscPush -GenerateNewNodeDefinitionFile -NodeDefinitionFilePath $filePath
      - Inputs
        - Partial Catalog Path (Generated in Step 1.)
        - Node Template File Path (Edited in Step 2.)